Digitalized-Energy-Systems/opfgym/README.md

 #### Installation
-Clone the repository and run `pip install -e .`
+Clone the repository and run `pip install -e .` within some kind of virtual env

 #### Grid Notes
 For every environment, different simbench/pandapower energy systems can be